bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

   $ echo $BDK_chng_desc
   wpkh([ff09c7c9/84'/1'/0'/1]tprv8hkdEGgwLLnqtbYkGG7fSy7v43RF2SQGGjNuZtmBzEHh7H8xgpXBETQAbVPqi8rkvLNFKLYY4rDzXA4fn5Ha1yuazZqhQPe3uNKmFS7648s/*)
   ```
-  Note that `xprv` has been used as the descriptor pubkey, as BDK needs signing capability.
-We could have used `xpub` instead, but that would make it an `watch-only` wallet.
+  Note: `BDK_xprv` has been used as the `master key`, this will allow BDK to have signing capabilities.
+  We could have used an `xpub` master key here instead, that would create an `watch-only` wallet.

 - #### Create and Sync a wallet
   We will now instruct BDK to create a new wallet with following instructions

+	```shell
+  $ bdk-cli --network regtest wallet --node "127.0.0.1:18444" --wallet bdk-test -d $BDK_recv_desc -c $BDK_chng_desc sync {}
+  ```
-    - with name (`--wallet`) `bdk-test`,
+    - name (`--wallet`) `bdk-test`,
-    - with `receive` descriptor (`-d`) as `$BDK_recv_desc` and change descriptor (`-c`) as `$BDK_chng_desc`,
+    - `receive` descriptor (`-d`) as `$BDK_recv_desc` and change descriptor (`-c`) as `$BDK_chng_desc`,
     - connected to a full node (`--node`) listening at `127.0.0.1:18444`,
-    - and finally sync and create the wallet.
+    - and finally create and sync the wallet with the `sync` command.

   If you are using a `regtest` node, also add `--network regtest`, the default is `testnet`.

-  `bdk-cli` can connect to multiple nodes and has a `--conn-count` parameter, which sets number of connections to be made to each nodes (default 4).
+  `bdk-cli` makes multiple parallel connections that can be configured with the `--conn-count` parameter (default is 4).
 This makes syncing parallel and fast.
-For this demo, we will use only a single node.

-	```shell
-  $ bdk-cli --network regtest wallet --node "127.0.0.1:18444" --wallet bdk-test -d $BDK_recv_desc -c $BDK_chng_desc sync {}
-  ```
+Use `bdk-cli --help` to see all other options.

   Getting an empty return means wallet creation succeeded.

   BDK has created a wallet named `bdk-test` in its data directory.
-Which is by default stored at `~/.bdk-bitcoin/compact_filters` folder, for wallets with `compact_filters` feature.
+Which is by default stored at `~/.bdk-bitcoin/compact_filters` folder.

-  Looking into the folder we can see different files and directories maintained by BDK.
+  Looking into that folder different files and directories maintained by BDK can be seen.
   ```shell
   $ ls .bdk-bitcoin/compact_filters/
   000004.log  CURRENT   LOCK  MANIFEST-000003  OPTIONS-000010
   bdk-test    IDENTITY  LOG   OPTIONS-000008
   ```
-  These are the block filter data and the `bdk-test` wallet folder.
 ### Recieve Coins

 We will use the `core` wallet to send 5 BTC to our`bdk-test` wallet.